HK-0712/4507_manus_version/report/3_Design_Patterns.md

    - History stack enable undo/redo
    - Each command know how to undo itself

-This combination make the system:
+This combination makes the system:
 - Easy to extend (add new commands)
 - Easy to maintain (each pattern has clear responsibility)
 - Easy to test (each command can be tested separately)